ironbat106/web-dev-portfolio/README.md

 # Web Developer Portfolio

 This is a personal portfolio project showcasing me starting as a web developer.
 It includes sections like About Me, Skills, Resume, and Contact.
-The project is built using HTML, CSS, and JavaScript.
+The project is built using HTML, CSS.

 ## Features
 - Responsive layout